oroinc/documentation/commerce/user_guide/getting_started/activities/activities_add_comment.rst

 .. image:: /user_guide/img/getting_started/activities/comments_01.png

-- Then she went to the :ref:`view page <user-guide-ui-components-view-pages>` page of the task and left a comment.
+- Then she went to the view page page of the task and left a comment.

 .. image:: /user_guide/img/getting_started/activities/comments_02.png